-Italian prime minister Matteo Renzi hit a major stumbling block in his attempt to overhaul the country’s political system this week when thirteen senators said they were “suspending themselves” from the ruling Partito Democratico.
+Italian prime minister Matteo Renzi hit a stumbling block in his attempt to overhaul the country’s political system this week when thirteen senators said they were “suspending themselves” from the ruling Democratic Party.

-While Renzi was on a state trip in Asia on Wednesday, the senators rebelled against his plan to replace the elected upper chamber with one made up of regional deputies and presidential appointees.
+While Renzi was on a state trip in Asia, the senators rebelled against his plan to replace the elected upper chamber with one made up of regional deputies and presidential appointees.

-After a cabinet meeting on Friday, Renzi warned that the Partito Democratico could not become “anarchic” and he accused the thirteen senators of seeking their “fifteen minutes of fame.”
+After a cabinet meeting on Friday, Renzi warned that the Democratic Party could not become “anarchic”.
+He accused the thirteen senators of seeking their “fifteen minutes of fame.”

 “This isn’t a dictatorship,” Renzi told reporters.
 “But we want to be decisive and get things done.”

 The prime minister is eager to enact economic and political reforms to make Italy both more competitive and more governable.

 He appeared to have won a clear mandate for his program last month, when the ruling party got almost 41 percent support in European Parliament elections.